-As you begin to process the breakup, try to look at the relationship — and its demise — objectively.
+As you process the breakup, objectively look at the relationship and its demise.
 Putting all the blame for the breakup on yourself, or heaping it on your ex, probably won’t do much for your recovery.

 In fact, research suggests taking a negative view of your ex could help you get over them more quickly.
 But doing so also seems to increase the amount of distress you feel.

 Instead of denying or invalidating your feelings, remind yourself it’s OK if you still love your ex.
 Give yourself space to fully experience those emotions.
 A journal offers a great place to express your thoughts about the breakup and lingering feelings.

 Then try moving on to a positive distraction.

 Establishing physical and emotional distance from your partner can create space to process events.

 It may be difficult to completely avoid the other person, especially if you live close to one another and share similar social circles or interests.
 However, establishing clear boundaries around contact can help to create helpful distance.

 In a world of instant communication, avoiding each other on social media may also be beneficial.
 Some people may only require this until they are over a breakup, while others may find it more helpful to distance themselves permanently.

 While there’s no surefire way to determine when you’ve finally recovered from the breakup, you’ll probably notice a few of the following signs: